 Skip to Main Content

-Since the firestorm in the Los Angeles area began on January 7, 2025, the Department of Financial Protection and Innovation (DFPI) has spent the past month coordinating relief and resources to support affected California consumers.
+Since the firestorm in the Los Angeles area began on January 7, 2025, the Department of Financial Protection and Innovation (DFPI) has actively coordinated relief and resources to support affected Californians.
+We’re committed to supporting the statewide recovery effort.

 Mortgage Relief Efforts